-Once multi-WAN has been configured, best practice is then to test its functionality to verify it functions as expected.
+After completing the multi-WAN configuration the best practice is to test the functionality to verify it functions as expected.
 The following sections describe how to test each portion of a multi-WAN configuration.

 Testing Multi-WAN in a controlled manner immediately after configuration is a key step in the process.
 Do not make the mistake of waiting until an Internet connection fails naturally for the first test, only to discover problems when they are much more difficult and stressful to fix.